sonthonaxrk/b2c2_test/README.md

 ### Improving the GUI API and UX

-One problem is the GUI's reliance on globals.
+One problem is the GUI's reliance on injecting globals into IPython.
 This can be a problem because the notebook will have an ephemeral state.
 On reflection, if I had not already submitted this test, I would make the GUI action methods asynchronous, allowing you to do something like this:

 ```python